2.8 TFT Touch Shield for Arduino with Resistive Touch Screen

 This display shield has a controller built into it with RAM buffering, so that almost no work is done by the microcontroller.
 This shield needs fewer pins than Adafruit's v1 shield, so you can connect more sensors, buttons and LEDs: 5 SPI pins for the display, another pin for the SPI touchscreen controller and another pin for uSD card if you want to read images off of it.

-Of course, Adafruit wouldn't just leave you with a datasheet and a "good luck!" - Adafruit have written a full open source graphics library that can draw pixels, lines, rectangles, circles and text.
+Adafruit have written a full open source graphics library that can draw pixels, lines, rectangles, circles and text.
 We also have a touch screen library that detects x, y and z (pressure) and example code to demonstrate all of it.
-The code is written for Arduino but can be easily ported to your favorite microcontroller!
+The code is written for Arduino but can be easily ported to your favorite microcontroller and can be found here.

 For people who want the same screen but not in a shield form-factor, check out Adafruit's 2.8" TFT breakout